Retired Not Out, Paul Chappell's Journal

 Seacombe ferry landing stage.

 The weather was not ideal for photography, but this is my journal, so I’ve decided to publish some of them, as a memory of the walk.
-Maybe next time I do it, it’ll be in sunny weather so I can get some much better photos.
+Maybe next time I do it, it’ll be in sunny weather so I can get some better photos.

 The Isle of Man ferry was in port.